wkdgmr/wkdmod/README.md

 - Character's now have a natural random chance to dodge incoming missiles.
 This scales with character level.
 - Character's now gain a passive spell dodge affect based on resistances to that spell element.
 - Fixed Bug that currently persists in DevilutionX where not all Unique items could actually be found.
-- Black Deaths no longer permanently damage your character, HOWEVER, they have been given the same LIFESTEAL mechanic as the Skeleton King.
+- Black Deaths have a decreasing chance based on character level to steal 1 Vit point from the player, and they have been given the same LIFESTEAL mechanic as the Skeleton King.
 - Warrior, Barbarian, and Bard have all received a melee and ranged ToHit buff and are no longer desperate for Dexterity/ToHit gear.
 - Barbarian no longer takes damage from the Rage skill, it will drain mana instead if the Barbarian has any
 - Buffed Barbarian's passive bonuses to include 2H Axes, 2H Maces, Staffs, 2H Swords